Bletchley Landfill Site

 We continue to receive weekly updates from the site operator regarding ongoing works to control odours from the activities.

-March 2024 Update:
+March 2024 update

-One report of malodour received for March.
+We received one report of malodour for March.

 Our officers undertook an inspection on 20 March to review and discuss the odour control measures currently being employed by the site operator.